Buffalo Bill: Buffalo Bill's Wild West

 In December 1872, Cody traveled to Chicago to make his stage debut with his friend Texas Jack Omohundro in The Scouts of the Prairie, one of the original Wild West shows produced by Ned Buntline.
-The effort was panned by critics – one critic compared Cody's acting to a "diffident schoolboy" – but the handsome performer was a hit with the sold-out crowds.
+The effort was panned by critics – one critic compared Cody's acting to a "diffident schoolboy" – but the performer was a hit with the sold-out crowds.

-In 1873, Cody invited "Wild Bill" Hickok to join the group in a new play called Scouts of the Plains.
+In 1873, Cody invited Wild Bill Hickok to join the group in a new play called Scouts of the Plains.
 Hickok did not enjoy acting and often hid behind scenery; in one show, he shot at the spotlight when it focused on him.
 He was therefore released from the group after a few months.
 Cody founded the Buffalo Bill Combination in 1874, in which he performed for part of the year while scouting on the prairies the rest of the year.
 The troupe toured for ten years.
 Cody's part typically included a reenactment of an 1876 incident at Warbonnet Creek, where he claimed to have scalped a Cheyenne warrior.

 In 1883, in the area of North Platte, Nebraska, Cody founded Buffalo Bill's Wild West, a circus-like attraction that toured annually.
 (Contrary to the popular misconception, the word Show was not a part of the title.)
-With his show, Cody traveled throughout the United States and Europe, and made many contacts.
-He stayed, for example, in Garden City, Kansas, in the presidential suite of the former Windsor Hotel.
-He was befriended by the mayor and state representative, a frontier scout, rancher, and hunter named Charles "Buffalo" Jones.
 In 1886, Cody and Nate Salsbury, his theatrical manager, entered into partnership with Evelyn Booth (1860–1901), a big-game hunter and scion of the aristocratic Booth family.
 It was at this time Buffalo Bill's Cowboy Band was organized.
 The band was directed by William Sweeney, a cornet player who served as leader of the Cowboy Band from 1883 until 1913.
 Sweeney handled all of the musical arrangements and wrote a majority of the music performed by the Cowboy Band.

 In 1893, Cody changed the title to Buffalo Bill's Wild West and Congress of Rough Riders of the World.
 The show began with a parade on horseback, with participants from horse-culture groups that included the US and another military, cowboys, American Indians, and performers from all over the world in their best attire.
 Turks, gauchos, Arabs, Mongols and Georgians displayed their distinctive horses and colorful costumes.
 Visitors would see main events, feats of skill, staged races, and sideshows.
 Many historical western figures participated in the show.
-For example, Sitting Bull appeared with a band of 20 of his braves.
+For example, Sitting Bull appeared with a band of 20 of his soldiers.